-(i) An e-Admit card will be made available in the UPSC website [www.upsc.gov.in] for downloading by candidates with effect from 7th March, 2016 till 4th April, 2016.
-No physical Admit Card will be sent by post.
-All the applicants are required to provide valid and active E-Mail I.D. while filling up Online Application Form as the Commission may use electronic mode for contacting them.
-No request for issue of E-Admit Card will be entertained by Commission after 4th April, 2016 under any circumstances.
-For downloading the e-Admit Card the candidate must have his/her vital parameters like RID and Date of Birth or Roll No. (if received) & date of birth or name, father's name & Date of Birth available with him/her.
-If a candidate is not able to download his/her e-Admit Card or any other communication regarding his/her candidature for the examination till 14th March, 2016 is not received from the Commission, he/she should at once contact the Commission.
+(i) The eligible candidates shall be issued an e-Admission Certificate three weeks before the commencement of the examination.
+The e-Admission Certificate will be made available on the UPSC Web-site [www.upsc.gov.in] for downloading by candidates.
+No Admission Certificate will be sent by post.
+For downloading the e-Admission Certificate/e-Admit Card the candidate must have his/her vital parameters like RID and Date of Birth or Roll No. (if received) & date of birth or name, father's name & Date of Birth available with him/her.
+If a candidate does not receive his/her admission certificate or any other communication regarding his/her candidature for the examination three weeks before the commencement of the examination, he/she should at once contact the Commission.
 Information in this regard can also be obtained from the Facilitation Counter located in the Commission's Office either in person or over phone Nos.011-23381125/011-23385271/011-23098543.
-In case no communication is received in the Commission's office from the candidate regarding non-receipt of his/her e-Admit Card till 4th April, 2016, he/she himself/herself will be solely responsible for non-receipt of his/her e-Admit Card.
+In case no communication is received in the Commission's office from the candidate regarding non-receipt of his/her e-Admission Certificate at least three weeks before the examination, he/she himself/herself will be solely responsible for non-receipt of his/her e-Admission Certificate.

 No candidate will ordinarily be allowed to take the examination unless he/she holds an e-admission certificate for the examination.
-On receipt of e-Admit Card, check it carefully and bring discrepancies/ errors, if any, to the notice of UPSC immediately.
+On receipt of e-Admission Certificate, check it carefully and bring discrepancies/errors, if any, to the notice of UPSC immediately.